joesturge/joesturge.github.io/content/post/02-cloudflare-pages-gh-action/index.md

 ## The hard way

-The hard way is use Cloudflares [GitHub application](https://developers.cloudflare.com/pages/configuration/git-integration/github-integration/) But im not going to teach you how to do that, personally I could not get it work properly, i leave that as an exercise to the reader.
+The hard way is use Cloudflares [GitHub application](https://developers.cloudflare.com/pages/configuration/git-integration/github-integration/) but im not going to teach you how to do that, personally I could not get it work properly, I'll leave that as an exercise to the reader.
 I would recommend the better easy way.

 ## The better easy way (otherwise known as the hard way)